- Prayer and Worship

 - About USCCB

-To date, the Subcommittee for the Church in Latin America (SCLA) of the USCCB has approved over 10 million USD in grants to 15 reconstruction projects.
+To date, the Subcommittee for the Church in Latin America (SCLA) of the USCCB has approved over 22 million USD in grants to more than 50 reconstruction projects.

-USCCB has approved over $10 million USD in grants to 15 reconstruction
+USCCB has approved over $22 million USD in grants to more than fifty reconstruction

 projects.
 Over 90% of these funds were awarded in 2012.
-Other funding partners have contributed to these and other projects for a total of nearly 40 projects in various stages of execution.
+Other funding partners have contributed to these and other projects and many are in various stages of execution.

 In recent years, Haiti has suffered much through political instability and natural disasters, notably the January 2010 earthquake that destroyed a significant portion of the capital Port-au-Prince and is estimated to have caused over 200,000 deaths.
 It also destroyed much of the Catholic infrastructure in the archdiocese of Port-au-Prince and the diocese of Jacmel.
 The reconstruction costs to repair Catholic buildings were estimated to be in excess of $150 million USD.